tanaikech/PDFApp/README.md

 - v1.0.5 (February 5, 2024)

   1. A new method of "splitPDF" was added.
 [Ref](#splitpdf) This method splits each page of a PDF to an individual PDF file.

+- v1.0.6 (May 15, 2024)

+  1. A new method of "addPageNumbers" was added.
+[Ref](#addpagenumbers) This method adds the page numbers to each page of the PDF.

 [TOP](#top)